25 BEST North Carolina Beaches To Visit (2023)

 Cape Hatteras

 The highlight of Cape Hatteras is a candy-striped lighthouse that marks the Eastern Most point in North Carolina.
-Seventy miles of untouched beaches circle the lighthouse, and camping options exist on the oceanfront throughout the area.
+Seventy miles of untouched beaches stretch out from the lighthouse, and camping options exist on the oceanfront throughout the area.

-Its eastern location makes it a frequent target for solid surf and high winds, resulting in a unique geographical landscape and a resilient local population.
+Its eastern location makes it a frequent target for big waves and high winds, resulting in a unique geographical landscape and a resilient local population.
+It’s one of the most notable surf breaks on the entire Eastern Seaboard.

 Topsail Beach

 Known more for its sea turtle residents than human inhabitants, Topsail Beach is home to the Karen Beasley Sea Turtle Rescue and Rehab Center.
 Visitors can cheer on the rehabilitated turtles as they head back to sea.
-Stay at one of the locally owned Topsail Beach beach rentals that offer beachfront views to stay in the mix throughout your stay.
+Stay at one of the locally owned Topsail Beach beach rentals that offer beachfront views.

 Every fall, the beach celebrates the end of the high season with an art crawl.
-Local artists flock from across the state to display the best of art beach life has to offer.
+Local artists flock from across the state to display the best of art beach life offers.
 A public marina and fishing pier provide even more options for entertainment.

 Wrightsville Beach

 Wrightsville Beach is one of the most popular beaches for locals from across the state and has one of the best North Carolina beach towns.
-It’s only a two-hour drive from Raleigh, North Carolina’s capital city, making it one of the most popular day trip destinations state-wide.
+It’s only two hours from Raleigh, North Carolina’s capital city, making it one of the most popular day trip destinations state-wide.
+It’s a gorgeous sandy beach, and the water can get dazzling clear when the gulf current swings toward the coastline.

-Intrepid explorers can take a quick paddle across a channel to Masonboro Island, a wildlife reserve adjacent to Wrightsville beach’s southern shore.
-This island is a vast open chunk of untouched beachfront and one of the best Wilmington beaches.
-You can set up camp across the area and enjoy a night under the stars with no one else around.
-Is camping not your thing?
-Book a night at from of the oceanfront Wrightsville Beach rentals!
+Intrepid explorers with a watercraft can cross the inlet to Masonboro Island, a wildlife reserve adjacent to Wrightsville Beach’s southern shore.
+This island is an eight-mile stretch of untouched beachfront and one of the best Wilmington beaches.
+Visitors can camp on the island and enjoy a night under the stars with no one else around.
+If camping is not your thing, book a night at an oceanfront Wrightsville Beach rental!

 Masonboro Island